Q: How can I help?

 Q: What's your business model?

-Paged Out! isn't a business venture and our goal is not to make a living out of it.
+Paged Out! isn't a business venture (though it is currently managed by a company; see August'23 update below) and our goal is not to make a living out of it.
 The goal is to create an

 experimental not-for-profit magazine that we ourselves would like to read and give something back to the